nverjinski/iconic/README.md

 # 🖼️ React Component to PNG Utility

-A simple, ready-to-use React application designed for quickly prototyping and exporting single components as high-resolution 512x512 PNG images.
-Perfect for generating icons, map markers, or small visual assets directly from JSX/CSS.
+A simple, ready-to-use React application designed for quickly prototyping and exporting single components as high-resolution PNG images.
+Perfect for generating icons, map markers, or small visual assets of variable, user defined size directly from JSX/CSS.

 ---

 ## ✨ Features

-- **Fixed 512x512 Canvas:** Develop your component within a predefined, constrained space, ensuring consistency for icon generation.
+- **Defined Canvas:** Develop your component within a predefined, constrained space, ensuring consistency for icon generation.
 - **One-Click PNG Export:** Utilizes the **`html-to-image`** library to accurately capture the rendered component and download it as a PNG file.
 - **Isolated Development:** All core logic is pre-wired, allowing developers to focus purely on the component's design in a single file.
 - **Fast Development Server:** Get up and running immediately with a standard Vite/React development setup.